3.4. Multi-port Services and LVS

 To assign firewall marks to a packet destined for a particular port, the administrator must use

 This section illustrates how to bundle HTTP and HTTPS as an example; however, FTP is another commonly clustered multi-port protocol.
-If an Load Balancer Add-On is used for FTP services, see Section 3.5, “Configuring FTP”
+If an LVS is used for FTP services, refer to Section 3.5, “Configuring FTP” for configuration details.

 Before creating network packet filter rules, make sure there are no rules already in place.
 To do this, open a shell prompt, login as root, and type: